 More often than not, when a board meeting is adjourned, the notes for the meeting minutes are put in a file folder and set aside.
-Then, just before the next meeting, the corporate secretary grabs those notes and writes them up hastily, marking them as the "formal" minutes.
-The directors take their places at the conference table and (while selecting from an assortment of delectable pastries) hastily skim the document.
-The presiding officer then asks for the usual motion to accept the minutes, and to second it.
-With lightning speed, it is unanimously approved.
+Then, just before the next meeting, those notes are grabbed and written up quickly as "formal" minutes.
+The directors take their places at the conference table and, while selecting from an assortment of delectable pastries, hastily skim the document.
+The perfunctory motion to accept the minutes is made, seconded, and unanimously approved.